SecuritySaiyan/commandinjectiondemo/README.md

 # sast demo
-Demo of super secure and amazong code to benchmark sast tools.
+Demo of "super secure" and amazing code to benchmark sast tools.